nameera-khan/Time_series_forecasting/README.md

 2. Search engine for book titles for the reader in me.
 Data overview from https://sites.google.com/eng.ucsd.edu/ucsdbookgraph/home.
 - The initial step to a book recommendation system to experiment the differences between content based recommendation and collaborative recommendation.
 3. Content based book recommendation system.
+4. Sentiment Analysis for NYT headlines using VADER analysis - polarity prediction of the headlines.
+- NYT API extraction using ConfigParser.
+- Separating stopwords from the headlines to predict the polarity.